TooTallNate/SoundJS/README.md

-Sound.js
+SoundJS
 ========

-`Sound.js` is a library that provides browsers with a JavaScript sound API that first tries audio files with native HTML5 Audio and falls back to Flash when necessary.
+`SoundJS` is a library that provides browsers with a JavaScript sound API that first tries audio files with native HTML5 Audio and falls back to Flash when necessary.

-Specifically, the `Sound.js` API offers the ability to play the same sound file more than once at a time, even while the same sound is already playing.
+Specifically, the `SoundJS` API offers the ability to play the same sound file more than once at a time, even while the same sound is already playing.
 This is also known as multi-layering sounds.

 ### Motivation: ###

-`Sound.js` is specifically created for the
+`SoundJS` is specifically created for the
 [Simple Game Framework](http://www.simplegameframework.com) HTML engine.
 HTML5
 Audio is a nice idea, but the spec provides no multi-layering support, meaning a single `<audio>` instance can only play it's `src` once at a time.
 There's